ntvmb/cyclomonitor/README.md

 If you're using a virtual environment, ensure it is active before running the bot.
 CycloMonitor logs to stdout by default.
 To log to a file, specify the parameter `-l LOGFILE`, where `LOGFILE` is the path to the log file.

+## Configuring the bot
+See CONFIGURATION.md for details.

+## CLI
+Coming soon

 Supports Python 3.8+, but Python 3.11+ is recommended.